sanishsuwal7/devPortfolio/content/blog/drafts/100-days-of-code/index.md

 **Before**

-My Javascript fundamentals were okay but I struggled mostly with destructuring variables. **Create React App was my one and only solution**, I used Redux whenever I felt that props had to go somewhere beyond direct children and was very new to React Hooks.
+My JavaScript fundamentals were okay but I struggled mostly with destructuring variables. **Create React App was my one and only solution**, I used Redux whenever I felt that props had to go somewhere beyond direct children and was very new to React Hooks.
 I had a fobia of databases.
 I had recently ditched a project because I couldn't implement data relationships. **Authentication was a pain for me**, my irrational fear of getting hacked slowed me down because I was second guessing every decision.
 Finally, forms in general.
 I knew how to handle them, but dreaded working with them (the irony).

 **After**